-Transitioning to the new lease accounting standards will be complicated for the public sector – even with the original 18-month extension.
+Transitioning to the new lease accounting standards will be complicated for the public sector — even with the original 18-month extension.
 But with the right resources, your organization can make GASB 87 compliance possible.

 New lease accounting standards will dramatically affect the way governmental entities record leases on their financial statements.
 The Governmental Accounting Standards Board Statement Number 87 (GASB 87) is effective for reporting periods beginning after Dec.
 15, 2019, with a compliance deadline of July 1, 2021.

 Complying with these complex changes puts pressure on public sector organizations and the people who run them.
-At the same time, the COVID-19 pandemic and economic uncertainty have made it difficult for organizations to make long-term plans.
-With these complications in mind, government entities should already be taking steps to meet GASB 87 standards.
+Simultaneously, the COVID-19 pandemic and economic uncertainty have made it difficult for organizations to make long-term plans.
+With these complications in mind, government entities should already be taking steps to meet new GASB lease standards.
 The deadline will arrive before we know it.

-The Crowe consulting team has the solution to help public sector organizations become and remain GASB 87-compliant — the Crowe Lease Accounting Optimizer eases the transition to the new GASB 87 standards while also targeting inefficiencies and reducing risk.
+The Crowe consulting team has the solution to help public sector organizations become and remain GASB 87-compliant — the Crowe Lease Accounting Optimizer.
+Our leasing accounting software eases the transition to the new GASB 87standards while also targeting inefficiencies and reducing risk.

 “Don’t just kick the can down the road.
 The new rules are here, and all public sector organizations need to be compliant,” said Tom Reznicek, consulting principal at Crowe.
 “With the Crowe Lease Accounting Optimizer, organizations can get their entire lease catalog into ongoing conformity, thus reducing risk and bringing operational efficiencies along the way.”

 The Crowe Lease Accounting Optimizer reduces workloads through automation.
-Automated lease accounting processes provide a huge benefit to any organization relying on manual entry to keep track of their finances.
-Tracking thousands of different leases using spreadsheets requires a lot of human resources and bandwidth – both of which can be in short supply at public sector organizations.
+Automated lease accounting processes provide a huge benefit to any organization relying on manual entry to keep track of its finances.
+Tracking thousands of different leases using spreadsheets requires a lot of human resources and bandwidth — both of which can be in short supply at public sector organizations.
 Automating as many manual operations as possible is critical and incredibly time-saving, allowing your organization to be compliant and prepared for audits.

 “From an audit perspective, the big concern is the risk that comes with not properly recording these leases,” Reznicek remarked.
 “It’s a complicated process that requires a lot of calculations, which means that the risks of error and formula-tampering are very real.”

-Software benefits such as minimal data entry, automated processes, and automated record-keeping are key to reducing errors and being audit ready.
-This solution also includes one-click lessee and lessor leases, visibility and forecasting, comprehensive lease management, and flexible integration.
+Software benefits such as minimal data entry, automated processes, and automated record-keeping are key to reducing errors and being audit-ready.
+This lease accounting solution also includes one-click lessee and lessor leases, visibility and forecasting, comprehensive lease management, and flexible integration.